Skip to main content

 The Local Working Group (LWG) is a diverse group of people with agricultural and natural resource interests.
 Members may be agricultural producers representing the variety of crops and livestock raised within the local area; owners of nonindustrial private forest land; representatives of agricultural and environmental organizations; and representatives of governmental agencies carrying out agricultural and natural resource conservation programs and activities for the area.

-To ensure that LWG recommendations take into account the broad scope of people served by USDA, members will include historically underserved groups, such as women and minorities; persons with disabilities; beginning and limited resource farmers, and socially and economically disadvantaged groups.
-Individuals or groups wanting to become a LWG member may submit a request to the Designated Conservationist explaining their interest and credentials for becoming a member.
+USDA is dedicated to ensuring that all LWG recommendations are heard and natural resource priorities are discussed.
+Individuals or groups wanting to become a LWG member may submit a request to their NRCS District Conservationist explaining their interest and credentials for becoming a member.

 Local Working Groups will provide recommendations on local natural resource priorities and criteria for conservation activities and programs.
 Recommendations may include, but are not limited to: